valotas/mustache4dart/README.md

 #### @MirrorsUsed
 In order to do the stuff described above the mirror library is being used which could lead to big js files when compiling the library with dartjs.
-The implementation does use the `@MirrorsUsed` annotation but [as documented][mirrorsused] this is experimental.
+In order to preserve the type information you have to annotate the objects used as contextes with `@MirrorsUsed`.
+Have in mind though that [as documented][mirrorsused] this is experimental.

 In order to avoid the use of the mirrors package, make sure that you compile your library with `dart2js -DMIRRORS=false `.
-In that case though you must always make sure that your context object have a right implementation of the `[]` operator as it will be the only check made against them (from the ones described above) in order to define a value.
+In that case though you must always make sure that your context object have a right implementation of the `[]` operator as no other checks on the object will be available.

 ### Partials
 mustache4dart support partials but it needs somehow to know how to find a